AaHaHaa/MMTools/README.md

 Fix the bug of the Raman computation in 3D-UPPE.
 Thanks to Su-cc for finding this nontrivial bug.
 * 1/1/2025:<br>
 Add documentations for 3D-UPPE and Fourier Transform.
 I realized that the convention of spatial Fourier Transform does not affect the result due to second-order derivative, unlike the spectral/temporal dimension.
 Finish adding documentation for BuildFiber which I should have done a year ago.
-* 1/25/2025:<br>
+* 2/9/2025:<br>
-Implement the fast radially-symmetric scheme for the 3D-UPPE with the Hankel transform.
+Separate out the 3D-UPPE to another Github repository.